What’s in a risk score? Implementing a Risk based remediation strategy using machine learning

 And of course with Outscan an ability to build dynamic target groups, as the likelihood changes and you remediate, different vulnerabilities and assets will appear in those filtered groups.
 Allowing you to focus your attention on remediating based on a risk not a CVSS score.

-There is no right or wrong way to approach using Farsight for risk based remediation.
+There is no right or wrong way to approach using Farsight for risk based vulnerability management.
 Each organization must determine what their risk appetite is and the rest will follow.
 And with the flexibility of dynamic target groups and filters you can model a number of different risk strategies, compare them and gradually decide on those that make the most sense for your organization.